top of page

 Dinner, everybody is on their own, but it's no big thang: Akrimios (the name of the hotel that the Orizon Center sits in) is a proper restaurant at night.
 Occasionally, there might be a wedding, baptism or christening at Akrimios, which you will be welcomed at and have an unforgettable dinner there!

 Or go to Aptera, the nearby village a 10 minute walk up the hill, which has a few wonderful tavernas, especially Cretan Corner.
-There are also fantastic restaurants all over within a 15 minute drive, especially in the cute beach town of Kalyves.
+There are also fantastic restaurants all over within a 15 minute drive, especially in the cute beach town of Kalyves, and great ones in Chania.

-Also, if staying at Akrimios you'll have your own kitchen, so you can always cook for yourself.
-There is kitchen for use for those camping too.
+Also, if staying at Akrimios and most airbnbs in the area, you'll have your own kitchen, so you can always cook for yourself.
 There are small grocery stores nearby.
+There is tiny kitchen for use for those camping too.

 Can I cook for myself?

 Yes!
 If you are staying at Akrimios, there are simple kitchen facilities in each suite.
-There are grocery stores in nearby Kalyves.
+There are small grocery stores in nearby Aptera and Kalyves.

 WHO DO I PAY?

-Euros cash is required or preferred for most everything.
+Euros cash is required or preferred by some restaurants and shops, as well as asked for by our retreat hosts for lodging at Akrimios and class lunches.
 You can get euros from ATMs on Crete.
-That said, withdrawals may be limited to a certain amount per transaction or per day, plus ATM fees on both ends.
-So if you can bring euros cash with you, that will be helpful.
+Though withdrawals may be limited to a certain amount per transaction or per day, plus ATM fees on both ends.
+So if you can get euros beforehand and bring it with you, that could be quite helpful.

 Breakfasts/Dinners/Lunches on non-class days: Pay Akrimios/Ingrid directly for meals, in euros cash only.

-If staying elsewhere, pay your host of course.
+When eating and staying elsewhere, pay those folks of course.

 TRANSPORT